 What happens when awards are given out, but an employee gets upset that they did not win that award they were hoping to win?
 Instead of raising spirits and morale, the opposite can end up happening.

-Perhaps the law firm thinks the food, entertainment and location are fantastic.
+Perhaps the law firm thinks the food, entertainment, and location are fantastic.
 They may take pride in the event they planned.
 But no matter how hard a law firm tries, many will disapprove of it.
-Some will think some other food was not that great.
+Some will think the food was not that great.
 Some may think that the entertainment could have been better.
 Some may think the venue should have been in a different location.